Hendrix College Programming Contest

 location

-The contest will be held in the Student Life and Technology Center at Hendrix College in Conway, Arkansas.
-Visitor parking will be available in a lot to the southeast, or across Harkrider to the northeast.
+The contest will be held in the Mills Center at Hendrix College in Conway, Arkansas (note this is a different location than last year!).
+Visitor parking will be available in lots to the north- and southwest.
 See the map below for details.

 rules